Talent-Catalog/talentcatalog/docs/v221/file_upload_job_chat.md

 ---

 Job chats support file uploads which are a convenient mechanism for sharing documents.
-For instance, candidates can upload passports images via chat messages, with the uploaded file automatically saved in the candidate's Google Drive folder.
+For instance, candidates, admins, and employers can upload passport images via chat messages, with the uploaded file automatically saved in the candidate's Google Drive folder.

 1) Click on the file upload icon here: